SFTtech/nyan/doc/nyan.md

   ensures the correct target member is selected!

-If one now has the `OHNoes` *NyanObject* and desires to get values, the calculation is done like this:
+If one now has the `OHNoes` `nyan::Object` and desires to get values, the calculation is done like this:

 * Just like defining a change, the value must be queried using